 - Community health educator

 This degree allows you to work inside the healthcare industry, while also directly working with patients who need help.

 No need to wait for spring or fall semester.
 It's back-to-school time at WGU year-round.
 Get started by talking to an Enrollment Counselor today, and you'll be on your way to realizing your dream of a bachelor's or master's degree—sooner than you might think!

-Health care coordinators put a portfolio of skills to use.
-These skills allow health care coordinators to communicate well in a healthcare setting, while focusing specifically on improving the quality of patient care across the board.
+Healthcare coordinators put a portfolio of skills to use.
+These skills allow them to communicate well in a healthcare setting while focusing specifically on improving the quality of patient care across the board.

-- Technological proficiency: The ability to fully use all necessary pieces of technology in the office, including its computers, tablets, phones, and online software programs.
+- Technological proficiency.
+The ability to fully use all necessary pieces of technology in the office, including computers, tablets, phones, and online software programs.

-- Phone etiquette: The ability to communicate with patients, patient family members, insurance providers, and representatives from other medical facilities over the phone.
+- Phone etiquette.
+The ability to communicate with patients, their family members, insurance providers, and representatives from other medical facilities over the phone.

 As a health care coordinator, your exact income can vary based on a number of influences.
 These factors can include your employer, employer location, years of experience, facility funding, active certifications, and education.

 In general, the salary of a health care coordinator can average $89,620, with a range of roughly $79,770 and $98,690 earned each year.